web1992/read/netty/netty-in-action-chapter-06.md

 Why would you want to propagate an event starting at a specific point in the Channel- Pipeline?

 - To reduce the overhead of passing the event through ChannelHandlers that are not interested in it
 - To prevent processing of the event by handlers that would be interested in the event

 ## Handling inbound exceptions

-To summarize,
+To summarize

 - The default implementation of ChannelHandler.exceptionCaught() forwards the current exception to the next handler in the pipeline.
 - If an exception reaches the end of the pipeline, it’s logged as unhandled.
 - To define custom handling, you override exceptionCaught().
 It’s then your decision whether to propagate the exception beyond that point.

 ## Handling outbound exceptions